RFillinger/candida_recombination/TASKS_N_GOALS.md

 23. Compile supplemental figures with their main-figure counterparts

-24. Write methods section
+24. ~~Write methods section~~

 25. ~~Inform Anna and Abhishek of their respective method section writing duties~~

 26. ~~We need to know the number of progeny for each mating (SCx529L and SCxP6).~~ **SCx529L: 75 Progeny, SCxP60002: 70 Progeny**

-27. ~~What is the tract length for the WGS dataset for SCx529L progeny (min/max).~~ **MAX: 724659 bp, MIN: 1 bp**

-28. ~~Check a few of the 1+ nt recombinations in the WGS data.~~ **This is a long story... but a complete one!
+27. ~~Check a few of the 1+ nt recombinations in the WGS data.~~ **This is a long story... but a complete one!
 I rewrote the pipeline to deal with strange markers and replacement markers that have been manually curated**

-29. ~~The number of markers for ddRAD-Seq of both matings and for WGS analysis in SCx529L~~ **(SCxP6 ddRAD: 740, SCx529L ddRAD: 678, SCx529L WGS: 18623)**
+28. ~~The number of markers for ddRAD-Seq of both matings and for WGS analysis in SCx529L~~ **(SCxP6 ddRAD: 740, SCx529L ddRAD: 678, SCx529L WGS: 18623)**

-30. Break the variants between SC5314 and 529L or P6002 into SNPs and indels.
-How many of each?
+29. ~~Break the variants between SC5314 and 529L or P60002 into SNPs and indels.
+How many of each?~~ **I did this with the SNP_counter.py script in the Desktop.
+529L SNPs/INDELs: 133808/21535 (155343 total), P60002 SNPs/INDELs: 73518/4650 (78168 total)**

-31. LOH recombination figure
+30. ~~LOH recombination figure and pipeline~~ **Done!**

-32. Rewrite elements of the paper to include this data.
+31. Rewrite elements of the paper to include this data.

-33. Graph in Figure 4 is missing data; fix this in the `phenotypes_graph_maker.R` program
+32. Graph in Figure 4 is missing data; fix this in the `phenotypes_graph_maker.R` program